mapbox/protozero/doc/tutorial.md

 this into the symbolic name yourself.
 See the `enum` test case for an example.

-### Asserts and exceptions in the protozero library
+### Asserts and exceptions in the Protozero library

 Protozero uses `assert()` liberally to help you find bugs in your own code when compiled in debug mode (ie with `NDEBUG` not set).
 If such an assert "fires",